-Well-being in group homes with the right assistive technology
+Well-being in care homes with the right assistive technology

-It is important for providers of group homes for people with disabilities to create safe living spaces for residents and safe working spaces for staff.
-As the residents gain greater confidence and independence, it will be easier for the staff to focus on value-adding activities and developing the group home.
+It is important for providers of care homes for people with disabilities to create safe living spaces for residents and safe working spaces for staff.
+As the residents gain greater confidence and independence, it will be easier for the staff to focus on value-adding activities and developing the care home.

-Running an LSS home today involves a number of challenges.
+Running a care home today involves a number of challenges.
 The overall objective is to provide support and services to individuals with more severe disabilities, promote equality in living conditions and full participation in the life of the community, and make it possible for the individual concerned to live as others do.
-The group home needs to be of good quality, and provide the individual with self-determination, privacy, influence and co-determination to the greatest extent possible.
+The care home needs to be of good quality, and provide the individual with self-determination, privacy, influence and co-determination to the greatest extent possible.
 It is an undeniably difficult task, as people with disabilities need a lot of support.

-A well-functioning group home is created by balancing the recovery and activity level of each resident.
+A well-functioning care home is created by balancing the recovery and activity level of each resident.

 Abilia’s assistive technology enables

 - Understanding and making oneself understood via alternatives and complementary communication